 Shopify is an eCommerce platform that allows you to create a digital storefront, sell anything online, track your inventory, have professional insights into how your business is going, and a lot more!
 Although Shopify is supportive of dropshipping, it’s not limited to that business model only, as you can sell digital services or start your blog on the platform!

 The dropshipping term has become popular in 2006 when Aliexpress became popular in the United States with the launch of Chinese e-commerce stores.

 Later that year, Shopify was founded by Tobias Lutke, Daniel Weinand, and Scott Lake, and has gained a lot of popularity since then!

 Dropshipping’s and Shopify’s popularity have risen dramatically since 2015, the thing that made the word ‘Shopify’ pop up every time dropshipping model is mentioned, especially for complete beginners!

 Bottom line: Although Shopify is supportive of dropshippers, it can be used for selling anything online, from physical goods to digital products or services and everything in between.
-It gives valuable information and measuring of how your business is going and allows you to track your inventory effectively if you sell tangible goods.
+It gives valuable information and measures of how your business is going and allows you to track your inventory effectively if you sell tangible goods.